Skip to main content

 StorageClass handles configurations to create different PVs, think of it as a profile for dynamic provisioning: each StorageClass may contain different volume credentials and mount options, so that you can use multiple settings under dynamic provisioning.
 Thus if you decide to use JuiceFS CSI Driver via dynamic provisioning, you'll need to create a StorageClass in advance.

-Due to StorageClass being the template used for creating PVs, modifying mount options in StorageClass will not affect existing PVs, if you need to adjust mount options under dynamic provisioning, you'll have to delete existing PVCs, or directly modify mount options in existing PVs.
+• Modifying mount options in StorageClass will not affect existing PVs, if you need to adjust mount options under dynamic provisioning, you'll have to delete existing PVCs, or directly modify mount options in existing PVs.

 Create via Helm